TalleoProject/talleo-gui/README.md

 #### On Windows

-Dependencies: MSVC 2015 or later, CMake 2.8.6 or later, Boost 1.59 or later and QT 5.1 or later.
+Dependencies: MSVC 2015 or later, CMake 2.8.6 or later, Boost 1.59 or later, QT 5.1 or later, and OpenSSL.

 You may download them from: